In the guide below, we consider how an individual might be able to reduce their waste footprint.

 2. Reduce Disposable & Single Use Waste

-Start using reusable and washable items.
+Start using reusable and washable items where possible

 3. Reduce Single/Individually Packaged Waste

 Single/individually packaged waste includes things like individually packed packets of noodles, individually packed soda cans, individual coffee sachets and so on.